-Get our blue shirts and wear them every Friday and/or on April 7 (Go Blue Day in Texas).
-See order form below for details.
+Make a $10 donation ($12 for 2X-4X) and receive one of our blue shirts!
+Wear it every Friday in April- but especially on April 6 (Go Blue Day in Texas).
+You can now order online here or use the order form below.
 Submit order forms to email@example.com or bring them by 910 Cottonwood Drive Sherman, Texas 75090.
 For questions, call us at 903.957.0440.
+Groups, businesses, organizations, or schools ordering 10 or more shirts will have their name listed on the back of the shirt!

 Sign up for one of our free prevention classes during the month and learn how to recognize and report abuse.
-We will hold classes at the CAC on April 13th at 5:30 pm and April 27th at noon.
+We will hold classes at the CAC on April 3rd at 5:30 pm and April 17th at noon.
 Classes only last a little over an hour and contain valuable information for every adult in the community!
-Pre-register by calling us at 903.957.0440.
+We’ll also come to you to train your group at your location!
+Schedule or register by calling us at 903.957.0440.

 Here are some practical ways you can STAND UP for the children in your life.